Stem Cell Treatment for ankylosing spondylitis stage 4 Advanced

 These general criteria for diagnosing spondyloarthritis include:

-Traditional antirheumatic drugs can help to improve back pain, disturbed sleep, peripheral arthritis acute phase responses, and temporarily improve quality of life; however, the major contributing factor of axial spondyloarthritis is new bone formation, which is generally not affected.
-Due to this new alternative, AS treatment focuses on managing osteogenic differentiation to prevent new bone formation and induce sustained disease remission.[3]
+Traditional antirheumatic drugs can help improve back pain, disturbed sleep, and peripheral arthritis acute-phase responses, and can temporarily improve quality of life; however, the major contributing factor in axial spondyloarthritis is new bone formation, which is generally not affected.
+With this new alternative, AS treatment focuses on modulating osteogenic differentiation to prevent new bone formation and induce sustained disease remission.[3]

 Traditional Treatments of Spondyloarthritis:

-There is currently no cure for hereditary Ankylosing spondylitis.
+There is currently no cure for hereditary ankylosing spondylitis.
 The success of modern biological treatments and traditional pharmaceutical medications can help contain the disease and reduce pain; however, early intervention is vital.
-It can be challenging to reach a confirmed diagnosis early, requiring a lengthy diagnostic stage.
-Annual physical exams and tests can be used to detect the root of the symptoms.
+It can be challenging to obtain a definitive diagnosis early, necessitating a prolonged diagnostic process.
+Annual physical examinations and tests can be used to identify the underlying cause of symptoms.

 Commonly used non-surgical treatments for Ankylosing spondylitis include Physical therapy & Exercise.
-Regular physical therapies can help restore some functionality in the joints.
+Regular physical therapy can help restore some joint function.
 Occupational therapy is a great way to strengthen the tissues and muscles needed for a flexible, healthy body.
 Non-impact exercises can provide patients with fast relief of pain and stiffness.
 This natural therapy can help reduce the risk of future disabilities.

 Prescription Medications – DMARDs – NSAIDs

 NSAIDs (nonsteroidal anti-inflammatory drugs) are the most common first treatment used for controlling symptoms.
 The family of such medications includes naproxen, aspirin, and ibuprofen.
 Other disease-modifying antirheumatic drugs (DMARDs) might be added to the patient treatment course for patients who do not respond to NSAIDs.
-DMARDs such as sulfasalazine include local injections of steroids to reduce stiffness, inflammation, and other discomforts.
+DMARDs, such as sulfasalazine, may include local steroid injections to reduce stiffness, inflammation, and other discomforts.
 Prolonged use of medications causes severe reactions, liver cirrhosis, kidney failure, gastrointestinal bleeding, peptic ulcers, hepatorenal damage, and cardiovascular events such as MI.

 TNFα antagonists